-Most of the other ‘methods’ of making money are simply variations on the team building concept.
+Most of the other ‘methods’ of making money are simply variations on the team-building concept.
 The basic idea here is the same as other companies.
-This includes needing to recruit other people in as distributors.
+This includes needing to recruit other people as distributors.
 Those individuals then need to make sales and get others involved.

 The overall goal is to make your downline as large and successful as possible.
 The more you can do this, the greater your income potential.